 Follow Miriam on Twitter: @miriamyeung

 Monifa Akinwole-Bandele is a human rights activist and a co-founder of the Black August Hip Hop Project.
 She currently is the food and economic security campaign director at MomsRising.org, an amazing organization that works to improve conditions for families and children in the United States.
 In the past, she has worked to expand voting rights (as a director for the Brennan Center).
-She is also a voice against police brutality and is an advisor for the National Coalition on Black Civic Participation (NCBCP).
+She is also a voice against police brutality and is an advisor for Police-Misconduct.com as well as the National Coalition on Black Civic Participation (NCBCP).

 Follow Monifa on Twitter: @monifabandele